Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed problem in meta class operation preventing some validation constraints from being executed correctly.
 * Fixed non-working validation constraint for ensuring a display pattern.
 * Fixed problem in formatter to avoid new lines between closing brackets and commas.
+* The `softDeleteable` extension has been deprecated.
+Consider using `loggable` instead.

 ### Generator changes